Nelson-Gon/cytounet/.github/CONTRIBUTING.md

 # Contributing to unet

-This document provides guidelines for contributions to unet.
+This document provides guidelines for contributions to `cytounet`.

 **Kinds of contribution**